 QMUL Energy Forum

-The ENRLI has established the QMUL Energy Forum to support it in achieving the highest academic standards by convening leaders in the industry to share and debate views across a range of topics, the Forum aims to promote the Institute's reputation for thought leadership.
+The ELI has established the QMUL Energy Forum to support it in achieving the highest academic standards by convening leaders in the industry to share and debate views across a range of topics, the Forum aims to promote the Institute's reputation for thought leadership.
 The Forum is chaired by Maria Taylor who is also chair of the International Energy Credit Association.

 - Maria Taylor, Head of the Energy Forum.